-Texas putting reopening on ‘pause’ as virus cases soar
+Texas puts reopening on ‘pause’ as virus cases soar

 Abbott this week has taken a newly urgent tone about the worsening trends and is now telling the public they should stay home.
 On Thursday, the number of hospitalizations climbed to nearly 4,400 patients, setting a new record for a 13th consecutive day.

 Abbott has also urged Texans to wear masks in public.
-The governor hasn’t issued a statewide mask order, but the state’s cities and counties has imposed new orders on businesses to require customers and workers to wear face coverings.
+The governor hasn’t issued a statewide mask order, but the state’s cities and counties have imposed new orders on businesses to require customers and workers to wear face coverings.

 This story has been corrected to indicate that the number of hospitalized patients is nearly 4,400, not 4,700.